gabrivoy/NamedEntityRecognition/README.md

 # Named Entity Recognition App | Test-Driven Development Studies

-This repository contains a simple application using the Named Entity Recognition NER concept (you can read more about on the [wiki:NER](https://en.wikipedia.org/wiki/Named-entity_recognition)) to study and apply both tests and test-driven development (TDD, [wiki:TDD](https://pt.wikipedia.org/wiki/Test-driven_development)) in Python.
+This repository contains a simple application using the Named Entity Recognition concept (you can read more about on the [wiki:NER](https://en.wikipedia.org/wiki/Named-entity_recognition)) to study and apply both tests and test-driven development (TDD, [wiki:TDD](https://pt.wikipedia.org/wiki/Test-driven_development)) in Python.